laforge49/asynchronous-entities/README.md

 An environment is a persistent map.
 Entries in the persistent map of an environment may have the following entry keys and values:

-* [:CONTEXTS, A persistent map holding all contexts.]
+* [:CONTEXTS-ATOM, An atom holding a persistent map of all contexts.]
 * [:PARAMS, A persistent map of parameters being passed lower-level functions and sub-functions.]